ivyjsgit/ivyjsgit/README.md

 - 👋 Hi, I’m @ivyjsgit
-- 👀 I’m interested in security, SwiftUI, and Linux
+- 👀 I’m interested in iOS Development and Linux
-- 🌱 I’m currently learning UIKit
 - 📫 How to reach me ivyjshdx@gmail.com

 <!---